Anurag-Bharati/Calculator/README.md

 Dark color palette is used to make the UI comfortable at night.

 Open Source code feel free to use and modify.
+Note: You can compile to make it a stand-alone file.

 ---